• Team

 The next morning, the den site was silent.
 No playful tumbling, no curious faces.
 I hurriedly checked the trail camera and found footage that confirmed my fear.
 Early that morning, the owl had chased one kit in a blur of motion toward a den entrance.
 Had the kit made it safely inside?

 I moved to check all the known den entrances for any sign of fur, feathers or a struggle.
 To my surprise, at the mouth of an entrance lay a single great horned owl wing!
-The message was unmistakable.
+The message was clear.
 One of the parent foxes had declared, “No swooping at my babies”.
 The hunter became the hunted!

 A cell phone photo documenting the great horned owl wing.